-Readings on Library Course Reserves:
+Readings on Library Reading List:

-Other required readings (separate from textbook) are available through the Rutgers University Library "Reading List" that is integrated into your Canvas course.
+Required readings are available through the Rutgers University Library "Reading List" that is integrated into your Canvas course.
 To find your readings:

 Click on the "Reading List" tab in the Canvas navigation bar to the left-hand side of the course.
 Please note: this list contains links to articles and other required readings separate from the textbook (if applicable).
 Please follow the syllabus and/or Canvas Readings and Resources page in each module for more specific required readings and resources for each week (including textbook/media).
 For further instructions please click here for a video tutorial.